microsoft/FluidExamples/cra-demo/README.md

 ### 4.a Get the SharedMap on load

-Now that we've defined how to get our Fluid map, we need to tell React to call `getMyMap` on load, and then store the result in state.
+Now that the app has defined how to get our Fluid map, you need to tell React to call `getMyMap` on load, and then store the result in state.
-React's [`useState`](https://reactjs.org/docs/hooks-state.html) will provide the storage we need, and [`useEffect`](https://reactjs.org/docs/hooks-effect.html) will allow us to call `getMyMap` on render, passing the returned value into `setFluidMap`.
+React's [`useState`](https://reactjs.org/docs/hooks-state.html) will provide the storage needed, and [`useEffect`](https://reactjs.org/docs/hooks-effect.html) will allow us to call `getMyMap` on render, passing the returned value into `setFluidMap`.

-By setting an empty dependency array at the end of the `useEffect`, we ensure that this function only gets called once.
+By setting an empty dependency array at the end of the `useEffect`, the app ensure that this function only gets called once.

 ```jsx
 // Add to the top of our App